We are not accepting Worker applications at this time

 Do I need to have prior knowledge of the refugee system or social services?

-Workers are not required to have prior knowledge of the Canadian immigration system or the social services available to refugees.
-There is extensive upfront and ongoing training and a bank of regularly updated resources to refer to.
-Workers will be well supported by the Director and others as they learn by doing.
+Although it is helpful, Workers are not required to have prior knowledge of the Canadian immigration system or the social services available to refugees.
+There significant training and shared resources.
+Workers will be supported by the team as they learn by doing.

 Is living in a requirement?